codacy/docs/docs/organizations/managing-security-and-risk.md

 -   You [ignore the associated issue](../repositories/issues.md#ignoring-and-managing-issues)
 -   You [disable the tool](../repositories-configure/configuring-code-patterns.md) that found the associated issue

-!!! note
-    To make sure that Codacy detects security issues correctly:

-    -   [Enable code patterns](../repositories-configure/configuring-code-patterns.md) belonging to the Security category.
-These patterns are enabled by default, but may not be on custom configurations.
-    -   Alternatively, [apply a coding standard](using-coding-standards.md) that includes patterns belonging to the Security category.
-    -   Confirm that the latest [commits](../repositories/commits.md) to the default branches of your repositories are analyzed.

 !!! important
     Deleting a repository deletes all open items belonging to that repository.

-### Opening and closing items detected on Jira {: id="opening-and-closing-jira-items"}
+### How Codacy manages items detected on Jira {: id="opening-and-closing-jira-items"}

-Codacy opens a new item when it detects a new Jira issue with a **security** label (case-insensitive).

-Codacy closes an item when it detects that the associated Jira issue is marked as Closed.

 !!! note
+    -   For Codacy to detect Jira issues, you must [integrate Jira with Security and risk management](./integrations/jira-integration.md).
     -   Codacy retrieves updates from Jira once a day.
-    -   If an issue is opened and closed on the same day, Codacy may not detect it.
+If an issue is opened and closed on the same day, Codacy may not detect it.
     -   To make sure that Codacy detects Jira issues correctly, assign the **security** label when creating the issue or immediately after.

+Codacy opens a new item when it detects a new Jira issue with a **security** label (case-insensitive).

+Codacy closes an item when it detects that the associated Jira issue is marked as Closed.

 ## Managing access to Security and risk management